iomentum/cargo-scaffold/README.md

 author = "Benjamin Coenen <5719034+bnjjj@users.noreply.github.com>"
 version = "0.1.0"

 # Parameters are basically all the variables needed to generate your template using templating.
-It will be displayed as prompt to interact with user (due to the message subfield).
+# It will be displayed as prompt to interact with user (thanks to the message subfield).
 # All the parameters will be available in your templates as variables (example: `{{description}}`).
 [parameters]
     # [parameters.name] is already reserved